 An evaluation of the dog can involve the following:

-One of these tests in itself does not determine a dogs aggression, but rather a combination of these tests performed by experienced personnel who can properly interpret the data will yield the outcome.
+One of these tests in itself does not determine a dog’s aggression, but rather a combination of these tests performed by experienced personnel who can properly interpret the data will yield the outcome.
 The above tests also reveal if a dog is a good candidate for rehabilitation.
 A dog who is aggressive for what appears to be no reason is the most dangerous type.

-Additional Reporting: If you have a serious concern about a dogs future aggression or potential to attack, you may want to consider additional reporting options such as notifying the dog’s current veterinarian, or if the animal came from a shelter or rescue society, notify them of the dogs recent actions.
+If you have a serious concern about a dog’s future aggression or potential to attack, you may want to consider additional reporting options such as notifying the dog’s current veterinarian, or if the animal came from a shelter or rescue society, notify them of the dog’s recent actions.
 They will often get in contact with the adoptive owners to further investigate.

-The obvious includes the visible injuries themselves, which can include scaring, nerve and tissue damage, inability to perform routine tasks as you once did, etc. Then there may be other damages yet to surface.
+The obvious include the visible injuries themselves, which can include scarring, nerve and tissue damage, inability to perform routine tasks as you once did, etc. Then there may be other damages yet to surface.
 PTSD stands for Post-Traumatic Stress Disorder and can range from general anxiety to intense fears and phobias, not only of dogs but anything that triggers memories of the event.

 It is important not to make a hasty decision, yet be mindful of the statute of limitations, which in Illinois is two years from the date of the incident for adults and for minors two years from the time they turn 18.
-There are specialized laws and statutes regarding minors which is fully covered in the book When The Dog Bites.
+There are specialized laws and statutes regarding minors that are fully covered in the book When The Dog Bites.
 This book is free to Illinois dog bite victims.

-Robert Edens offers an honest, no obligation, free consultation.
-He will evaluate the facts of your case, review any settlement that an insurance company has offered you or tell you how you can handle the case yourself if his services are unnecessary.
+Robert Edens offers an honest, no-obligation, free consultation.
+He will evaluate the facts of your dog bite injury case, review any settlement that an insurance company has offered you, or tell you how you can handle the case yourself if his services are unnecessary.
 Call 847-395-2200 or click here to schedule your appointment for a free consultation.